 Mom always said, "Drink your milk."
 But mom also told us a lot of other things about our health that didn't turn out to be true.
 (Our faces never did freeze like that.)
-And now more and more studies are showing that another of Mom’s classic directives may be off-base for some.
-When I designed Zero Belly Diet, I asked my test panel to give up dairy for six weeks, just one of a handful of small tweaks that resulted in enormous changes: some people lost as much as 16 pounds in 14 days, and up to 7 inches off their waist in just six weeks.
-(The plan was so effective, readers clamored for more dairy-free recipes, which is why I've just released Zero Belly Cookbook, with more than 150 simple and delicious belly-flattening meals, snacks and even desserts.)
+And now more and more studies are showing that another of mom's classic directives may be off-base for some.
+When I designed the Zero Belly Diet, I asked my test panel to start a completely dairy-free diet for six weeks, just one of a handful of small tweaks that resulted in enormous changes: some people lost as much as 16 pounds in 14 days, and up to 7 inches off their waist in just six weeks.
+(The plan was so effective, readers clamored for more dairy-free recipes, which is why I've just released the Zero Belly Cookbook, with more than 150 simple and delicious belly-flattening meals, snacks and even desserts.)

 Now, I'm still a big believer that milk can be great for some diets—it's high in protein, good for blood pressure, and an excellent source of Vitamin D and bone-friendly calcium.
 But I've also seen that cutting down on milk can result in an almost immediate reduction in your waist size for some people, as your gut becomes less bloated and your belly flattens out rapidly.
 "I saw results almost immediately," said Martha Chesler, one of our original test panelists, who lost 7 inches off her waist in six weeks.
 A flat belly isn't the only benefit.
 Check out some of the amazing things that happen to your body when you give up the cow juice.